 Programs for the academically gifted

 Students who benefit from an accelerated learning environment may apply for the Advanced Honors Program in English, mathematics, and science.
 These courses lay the foundation for Advanced Placement (AP) coursework in high school.

 Through a variety of clubs and organizations, students are guided to develop social and leadership skills and to make thoughtful and moral decisions.
 Cedar Creek's National Junior Honor Society recognizes students of exceptional academic achievement.

 Quarterly "Green and Gold Day" events reward students who have exhibited good behavior and performance with a field trip or special activity.
 Middle School students also participate in school-wide spirit days and other activities.

 Class trips are a big part of the Middle School experience.
 Sixth graders travel to Dallas each year for the Medieval Times Dinner and Tournament.

 In seventh grade, we offer an opportunity for a 4-day trip to Washington, D.C. to visit national memorials, museums, Arlington Cemetery, the National Cathedral, the Smithsonian, the Capitol, the White House, and Mt.
 Vernon.

-In eighth grade, the students take a three-day tour of New Orleans, Baton Rouge, Lafayette, and other parts of South Louisiana.
-They learn about the many interesting cultures and history that make Louisiana so unique.
+In eighth grade, students take a three-day tour of New Orleans, Baton Rouge, Lafayette, and other parts of South Louisiana.
+They learn about the many interesting cultures and history that make Louisiana unique.